 Please email, chat, call, or find us on LinkedIn or Facebook for latest news.

 Sign up for newsletters and event invitations by emailing [email protected]!

 Do you have a good story of how Bacone changed your life?

 Kaila Harjo, M.S., is a 2004 graduate of Bacone College, wife to Dustin, and mother to Kaylee, Yonsi, Prince Elias, and Osanv.
 “I am a member of the Muscogee (Creek) Nation of Oklahoma and of the Raccoon Clan.
 I have over 13 years of experience in education and I am a huge supporter of American Indian education.
-I currently serve as the Vice President of Student Affairs at Bacone College and have carried the titles of American Indian Recruiter and Director of Admission/Recruitment while at Bacone College.
-It has been an honor to come back and work for the institution that opened the door and paved the way for me in higher education.
+I have also served as the Vice President of Student Affairs at Bacone College and have carried the titles of American Indian Recruiter and Director of Admission/Recruitment while at Bacone College.
+It was an honor to come back and work for the institution that opened the door and paved the way for me in higher education.
 I have had the opportunity to promote and bring awareness to many students throughout Oklahoma, as well as working with numerous respective tribes throughout our great state of Oklahoma.”

 Education: Associates of Liberal Arts, Bacone College; Bachelor of Science, Elementary Education, Northeastern State University, Master of Science, Higher Education Leadership, Northeastern State University